Who are the Governors?

 I joined the staff at Monken Hadley in 2015, having previously worked in the London Borough of Redbridge for 14 years in teaching roles from Reception through to Year 6.
 Having held various school leadership positions through my career including: subject coordinator, year group leader and driving delivery of cross-school initiatives, I value the opportunity to contribute to Monken Hadley as a staff governor and provide a link between the school staff and the governing body.
 I am passionate about delivering high quality lessons which meet the needs of children of all abilities and believe that strong home-school partnerships are essential.

-Dr Jo Hames – Foundation Governor
+Dr Jo Hames – Chair

 I was appointed by the Andrew Hopegood Trust as a Foundation Governor in 2015.
 I am on the Standards and People Committee and I am the nominated governor responsible for child protection.
 My three children have attended Monken Hadley School and I have enjoyed being involved in many aspects of school life during this time, including reading with the children in Willow Class, helping with the school garden and assisting with numeracy and literacy in Cedar Class, for which I am Link Governor.